 Borrowings under the Senior Secured Credit Facilities bear interest at a rate equal to, at our option, either (i) the adjusted Eurocurrency rate based on LIBOR for U.S. dollar deposits for loans denominated in dollars, EURIBOR for Euro deposits for loans denominated in Euros and the offer rate for any other currencies for loans denominated in such other currencies for the relevant interest period plus an applicable margin from 1.25% to 2.25% based on the total net leverage ratio from less than 1.50:1.00 to greater than 3.75:1:00, or (ii) an alternative base rate (determined by reference to the highest of (a) the prime commercial lending rate of the administrative agent, as established from time to time, (b) the Federal Funds Rate plus 0.50% and (c) the one-month adjusted Eurocurrency rate for loans in U.S. dollars plus 1.00%) plus an applicable margin from 0.25% to 1.25% based on the total net leverage ratio from less than 1.50:1.00 to greater than 3.75:1:00.
-The applicable margin as of December 31, 2016 was 1.50% for eurocurrency loans and 0.5% for base rate loans.
+The applicable margin as of December 31, 2017 was 1.25% for eurocurrency loans and 0.25% for base rate loans.
 The Company may voluntarily prepay outstanding loans under the Senior Secured Credit Facilities without premium or penalty.
-As of December 31, 2016, the interest rate applicable on the term loan was the Eurocurrency interest rate of 2.15%.
+As of December 31, 2017, the interest rate applicable on the term loan was the Eurocurrency interest rate of 2.82%.

 In addition, the Company is required to pay to the lenders a commitment fee on a quarterly basis at an annual rate of 0.375% of the unused borrowings under the Senior Secured Revolving Credit Facility for the first full fiscal quarter after the closing date, and thereafter 0.50% if the total net leverage ratio is greater than or equal to 3.00:1.00, or 0.375% if the total net leverage ratio is less than 3.00:1.00.
-At December 31, 2016 the Company had no outstanding borrowings under the Senior Secured Revolving Credit Facility, resulting in \$150.0 million in undrawn capacity available under the Senior Secured Revolving Credit Facility.
-In addition, the Company had \$0.1 million in undrawn letters of credit outstanding, which are secured by the Senior Secured Revolving Credit Facility at December 31, 2016.
+At December 31, 2017 and 2016, respectively, the Company had \$70.0 million and no outstanding borrowings under the Senior Secured Revolving Credit Facility, resulting in \$80.0 million and \$150.0 million in undrawn capacity available under the Senior Secured Revolving Credit Facility.
+As of December 31, 2017, the interest rate applicable on the Senior Secured Revolving Credit Facility was the Eurocurrency interest rate of 2.82%.
+In addition, the Company had \$0.3 million and \$0.1 million in letters of credit outstanding, which are secured by the Senior Secured Revolving Credit Facility at December 31, 2017 and 2016.

 The original issue discount of \$0.5 million related to the issuance of the Senior Secured Term Loan Facility was recorded as a reduction of the underlying debt issuances within Long-term debt, net, less current portion and is being amortized over the life of the debt using the effective-interest method.
+The unamortized portion of the discount related to the Senior Secured Term Loan Facility was \$0.4 million and \$0.5 million as of December 31, 2017 and 2016, respectively.
 Per the terms of the Senior Secured Credit Term Loan Facility, principal is scheduled to be paid quarterly on the last business day of March, June, September and December of each year, beginning March 2017.